 In 1921 and 1924, the United States first implemented ethnicity-based quotas on immigration, which remained in place until the 1960s.
 The goal of these “Quota Acts” was to keep out low-skilled immigrants from Eastern and Southern Europe (ESE) and preserve the “Nordic” character of America’s population.
 This paper investigates whether such nationality-based immigration rules may have inadvertently discouraged highly skilled ESE scientists from moving to the United States.
 Using rich biographical data on more than 80,000 American scientists, we find that the quotas led to a substantial decline in the arrival of ESE scientists, even though they had targeted unskilled workers.
-To examine how this change affected American science and invention, we introduce a new method of linking scientists with their patents (exploiting information on a scientists’ age).
+To examine how this change affected American science and invention, we introduce a new method of linking scientists with their patents (exploiting information on each scientist's age).
 To identify the pre-quota fields of ESE scientists, we apply methods from topic analysis (specifically, k-means clustering) to the research topics of scientists.
 This analysis reveals that the quotas led to a large and permanent decline in American invention.
 Compared with other fields, American scientists produced around 60 percent fewer additional patents in the pre-quota fields of ESE scientists after the quotas.
 This decline in American invention persisted through World War II and into the 1960s.